afiskon/afiskon.github.io/src/content/pages/about.md

 My interests include but are not limited to open source software, functional programming, distributed systems, electronics, blogging and [podcasting](http://devzen.ru/).
-I'm a contributor to PostgreSQL, FreeBSD and various other open source projects.
+I'm a contributor to PostgreSQL and various other open source projects.

 Currently I'm working in [Postgres Professional](https://postgrespro.com/)